 Reduce water level.

 If the swim bladder disorder does not respond to the treatment in a reasonable period after it gets affected then chances of recovery are slim and one has to watch the fish die.
-Prevention of swim bladder disorder is important.

 Avoid feeding frozen foods.

 Soak the dried foods before feeding them to the fish.